nla/solrbackup/README.md

 This is still approximate however.
-For a fully consistent backup you'll need to pause indexing (in your client applications), send a hard commit, start solrbackup with the --reserve option and then resume indexing (you dont have to wait for it to finish).
+For a fully consistent backup you'll need to pause indexing (in your client applications), send a hard commit, start solrbackup with the --reserve option and then resume indexing (you dont have to wait for the backup to finish).
 It's a good idea to trigger backups of any other application state that you need the index to be consistent with (such as an SQL database) during the same window.